 Prior to adding the UFIN of the year, the opening balance on the CUFIN account is adjusted for inflation from the date of the last inflation adjustment up to the last month of the current tax year; the current year UFIN, however, is not included in the adjustment.
 If a dividend is distributed during the year, the CUFIN account is adjusted for inflation from the beginning of the period up to the month in which the dividend is distributed or declared.

 The CUFIN is then increased by the amount of dividends received from other companies resident in Mexico, by the amount of distributions from a joint venture arrangement and by previously recognized income, dividends or gains received from investments in low-tax jurisdictions.
 In turn, any deemed and actual dividends or other income distributions made in cash or in kind along with any capital reductions that, in accordance with the LISR, affect the CUFIN are subtracted from the company's CUFIN balances.
 For purposes of this calculation, dividends and other distributions that are reinvested in the company as capital contributions within 30 days of the date of distribution are not included.
 The purpose of this rule is to prevent the imposition of additional Mexican income tax on underlying income that was previously taxed in the hands of the distributing Mexican corporation.
-Dividends received from other Mexican companies generally increase CUFIN regardless of whether such dividends are attributable to the distributing company's CUFIN account.
+Dividends received from other Mexican companies generally increase CUFIN regardless of whether the dividends are attributable to the distributing company's CUFIN account.

+c.
+Timing Issues and Adjustments

 In determining the amount of the CUFIN account that exists at the date of a distribution, the balance as of the end of the previous tax year is used.
 However, this amount is adjusted to take into account any dividends received (an upward adjustment) or paid (a downward adjustment) by the corporation during the period of time between the close of the previous tax year and the payment date of the dividend plus an inflationary adjustment for that same period.
 As such, current year earnings are not taken into account for purposes of determining whether there is a sufficient CUFIN account balance to cover the distribution.
 Annual earnings are only included once the annual return is filed, usually by March 31 following the end of the fiscal year.